-Crime or Other Emergency in Progress: Students, employees and others are encouraged to report all criminal activity and emergencies occurring on college property.
-A report may be filed with the PSP staff by either visiting the 1st floor reception desk or calling 480-377-4555.
-In emergency situations, 9-1-1 may be called first, followed by an immediate notification to the PSP staff at 480-377-4555.
+Crime or Other Emergency in Progress: Students, employees and others are encouraged to report all criminal activity and emergencies occurring on campus.
+A report may be filed with a College Public Safety Officer, appropriate personnel in the Public Safety Department, or by calling 480-377-4555 or on college extension 555.
+In emergency situations, 9-1-1 may be called first, followed by an immediate notification to College Public Safety at 480-377-4555 or on college extension 555.

-Reports of a past crime or incident may be made to any of the following:
+Reports of a past crime or incident may be made to the following law enforcement authorities.
+This list provided is determined by the city of the Rio Salado College location where the incident occurred.